carnegie/clab_experience_curve/README.md

 # Overview

-This repository reports the scripts used to obtain the results and figures reported in the manuscript "Learning rate variability and implications for technology forecasts".
+This repository reports the scripts used to obtain the results and figures reported in the manuscript "Variability of technology learning rates".

 # Clone the repository and create the environment